Anuragsharma55/sql-music-store-data-analysis/README.md

 ---

 ## 🔍 Key Insights
-🇺🇸 USA leads in customer activity, having the highest number of invoices, indicating it as the strongest market for the music store.
+ **USA leads in customer activity, having the highest number of invoices, indicating it as the strongest market for the music store.

 🌆 Prague and Paris generate the highest total invoice amounts, making them the top-performing cities in terms of revenue.